Goldman backs low-emissions stocks as climate talks start

 World leaders were meeting in Paris on Monday to launch an ambitious attempt to hold back the earth's rising temperatures, urging each other to find common cause in two weeks of bargaining meant to steer the global economy away from dependence on fossil fuels.

-Barclays last week backed European renewable energy and engineering stocks like Vestas Wind Systems (VWS.CO), ABB ABBN.VX and Schneider Electric (SCHN.PA) as relative winners if the talks had a successful outcome.
+Barclays last week backed European renewable energy and engineering stocks like Vestas Wind Systems, ABB and Schneider Electric as relative winners if the talks had a successful outcome.